-Always connect the communication cable in the right sequence : 1 = laptop 2 = positioner

-Always disconnect the communication cable in the right sequence: 1 = positioner 2 = laptop
+Always connect the communication cable in the right sequence : $1 = laptop \rightarrow 2 = positioner$ Always disconnect the communication cable in the right sequence : $1 = positioner \rightarrow 2 = laptop$

-Here are the steps to set up the communication port:
+Here are the steps to set up the communication port :

 - 1. Connect the SHP Positioner: Before opening the Remote Control software, make sure that the SHP Positioner is connected to your computer using the appropriate cable. - 2.
 Open the Software: Once the positioner is connected, you can open the Remote Control software.
 Upon opening, a window titled "Select Communication" will appear. - 3.
-Select the COM Port: In the "Select Communication" window, you will need to select the correct COM port that the positioner is connected to. - 4.
+Select the COM Port: In the "Select Communication" window, you will need to select the correct COM port that the positioner is connected to.
+If the COM port is detected but communication with the SHP is not possible, perhaps due to an incorrect COM port selection, the initial COM port selection screen is shown again.
+This allows the user to reselect the correct COM port.
+It is suggested to the operator to check that the positioner is not turned off or that the cable is not disconnected. - 4.
 Select the Communication Mode: The SHP Positioner can communicate via a High Speed Cable or with a HART modem (specify whether it's a USB HART modem or an RS232 HART modem).
-Choose the mode that corresponds to your setup. - 5.
+Choose the mode that corresponds to your setup.
+If the connection with the SHP is via HART modem and a wrong polling address is chosen, the operator is then presented with the option to scan for field devices in order to find their correct polling addresses. - 5.
 Confirm the Settings: After all the necessary selections have been made, click "OK" to confirm the settings and proceed.